California, Here We Come!

 William Allen and Lydia’s second child was Edith (b.
 1879) who was married to James Green.
 They had one son, Willard, who was born in 1910.
 The third child was Fannie (b.
 1880).
 She married Merrill Eddy.
 They had four daughters: Fern, Velma, Bernice, and Frances.
 The fourth child born to William and Lydia was Raymond in 1882.
 Raymond married Amy (whose maiden name is unknown) and they had one son, Jack (b.
 1913).
 The next two children were sons who died the same year they were born: Clarence (b.
 1887) and Edwin (b.
 1888).

 The seventh child was Pearle Louise Hagenbaugh (b.
 1890, d.
 1961), the grandmother of Carol Pilch.
 Pearle married Leo Rauenzahn and they had two children: Wesley Barr (b.
 1910, d.
 1986) and Thiela Mae (b.
 1916, d.
 2001).
-Wesley married Martha Jenkins.
+Wesley married Martha Jenkins, who was born Martha Preikschat and adopted by the Jenkins family.
 Thiela married John Rogers and they are the parents of our newly found cousin, Carol Pilch.

 Take one look at the photos included this article and one knows that this is a family rich in heritage.
 It amazes me to think that while my Hagenbuchs here in central Pennsylvania were building the large extended family that I grew up in, another Hagenbaugh family was expanding in California.